MissterMan/milkyway-capstone/README.md

 ![logo](https://github.com/MissterMan/milkyway-capstone/blob/main/assets/logo.png)
-<h2>An application to waste classification to capstone project Bangkit 2023</h2>
-<h1></h1>
-<p>Hi. this is our repository for our project in capstone project Bangkit 2023.
-Our team consist of 6 people from Machine Learning Path, Mobile Development Path and Cloud Computing Path.

 All of the project management we take a place with Github repository, to distinguish each path we create a different repository.</p>